 |Words that are spelled with 'ss' in Latin vs. single 's' in Spanish|

-This comparison of Latin vs Spanish shows that although there are many differences between Latin and Spanish, these two languages are closely related in terms of their vocabulary.
+This comparison of Latin and Spanish shows that although there are many spelling and grammatical differences between Latin and Spanish, these two languages are closely related in terms of their vocabulary.

 In terms of pronunciation - and particularly in terms of grammar - there are more significant differences between Latin and Spanish.